among/fusus/fusus/docs/main/top.md

 # Fusus Pipeline

-A workflow from Arabic page images to textual data.
+A pipe line from Arabic printed books to structured textual data.
+With the results of this pipeline researchers can study the commentary tradition based on Ibn Arabi's Fusus Al Hikam (Bezels of Wisdom).

 ## Straight to ...

 * Install (`fusus.about.install`)
 * HowTo (`fusus.about.howto`)
 * Sources (`fusus.about.sources`)
+* Rationale (`fusues.about.rationale`)

 ## Authors